 An "untrained user" study was conducted in which participants were given only the test instructions and asked to perform testing of 3 discs with blinded randomized samples.
-The samples consisted of serum pools prepared at three levels for each of the eight analytes: calcium, chloride, creatinine, glucose, potassium, sodium, total carbon dioxide, and blood urea nitrogen (BUN).
+The samples consisted of serum pools prepared at three levels for each of the four analytes: chloride, potassium, sodium, and total carbon dioxide.
 The participants were not given any training on the use of the test.
-A total of approximately 60 participants were enrolled from 3 sites, representing a diverse demographic (educational, age, gender, etc.) population.
+A total of approximately 60 participants were enrolled from 3 sites, representing a diverse demographic (educational, age, gender, etc) population.